-- Journaling – This book is a great way to start journaling because it is all prompted, like so many great journals you can find now.
+- Journaling Jumpstart– This book is a great way to start journaling because it is all prompted, like so many great journals you can find now.
 If you’ve never been good at being consistent with journaling (I’m still not) but this is a good introduction if you’re interested in getting started!

-Mom Journal Two: The 52 Lists Project
+Journal for Moms #2: The 52 Lists Project

 The 52 Lists Project by Moorea Seal isn’t to-do lists to cross off, it’s about making lists based on weekly prompts.
 You explore your own interests and experiences and then it gives an action to complete based on what you’ve written.
 This makes it twice as good for rediscovering yourself outside of your role as mom.
 You not only think and write, but also act on it!

 Like the questions book, having the prompt takes the guess work out of getting started with a mom journal.
 You can do a bullet point list or go into more detail depending on how you feel.

-The best part of this journal is that 52 lists are one year, but not dated.
+The best part of this journal for moms is that 52 lists are one year, but not dated.
 You can start anytime!
 It separates the lists into seasons – start doing the one you are in.